-It’s no secret that sales forecasting, or the process of predicting future sales revenue over a given period of time, can be a major struggle for sales leaders.
-In fact, just 31% of businesses consider their forecasts to be effective in terms of accuracy and helping guide Sales Management Association found a correlation between businesses’ forecasting effectiveness and the achievement of their annual revenue objectives.
+It’s no secret that sales forecasting, or the process of predicting future sales revenue over a given period of time, can be a major struggle for sales leaders and sales managers.
+Inaccurate sales forecasts can have serious business-wide repercussions, from product shortages to over-hiring.
+On the flip side, an effective sales forecast can help businesses achieve their annual revenue objectives.

 Preparing post-sales success

 Whether you’re selling software or solar panels, there are post-sales activities that need to take place.
 This can involve purchasing more materials, preparing customer support or developing an implementation timeline.
 Whatever the case may be, the more accurate you are and the earlier you know your expected sales number, the more prepared your business can be.

 Having an accurate view of which deals will close can sometimes paint a bleak picture of missed goals.
 The earlier you can identify that you will not hit your goal, the faster you can work with marketing to acquire more leads (pipeline) and course correct.